Malik-Shah I: First Campaign against the Qarmatian

-Campaign of Qarmatian (2nd)
+Second Campaign against the Qarmatian

 Following the failure of Hajib Kiçkine, Sultan Malik-Shah I assigned a 7,000-strong Seljuk army under the command of Artuk Bey to launch an expedition against the Qarmatians.
 The Seljuk army under Artuk Bey first marched to Qatif.
 Hearing of the Seljuks arrival, Yahya ibn Abbas fled to Bahrain, and the Seljuks captured Qatif.
 The Seljuks then attacked the Qarmatians in Ahsa and besieged them in their castle.
 After the Qarmatians requested peace and an agreement was reached, Artuk Bey lifted the siege.
 Following this, he launched a successful attack on the Qarmatians in Bahrain and brought them under his control.
 Following these campaigns, Artuk Bey went to Baghdad, leaving a 200-man detachment under his brother Alpkuş as his proxy.
 Supported by the Arab tribes of Azd and Amir Rebia, the Qarmatians, emboldened by Artuk Bey's departure from Ahsa with a large portion of his army, attacked the Seljuks and their allies.
 In a battle fought between the two sides near Beyberrahbeteyn, the Qarmatians were defeated.
 The Seljuk allies captured the fortress of Ahsa, but they refused to allow the Seljuk army to enter.
 After this defeat, the Qarmatians launched an attack with their allies.
 In the battle between the two sides near Ahsa, the Qarmatians and their allies were defeated and suffered heavy losses.
-A dispute later arose between Abdullah ibn Aliand Alpkuş.
+A dispute later arose between Abdullah ibn Ali and Alpkuş.
 Abdullah ibn Ali killed Alpkuş.
 Artuk Bey, upon hearing of his brother's death, marched with his army and besieged the fortress of Ahsa, where Abdullah ibn Ali was stationed.
 After a fierce siege, Artuk captured Abdullah ibn Ali's son in exchange for his brother and lifted the siege.

-Campaign of Anatolia (1078)
+Campaign in Anatolia (1078)

-Suleyman-Shah took the side of Sultan Malik-Shah against the independence activities of his brother Mansur and asked for help from Sultan Malik-Shah.
+Suleiman-Shah took the side of Sultan Malik-Shah against the independence activities of his brother Mansur and asked for help from Sultan Malik-Shah.
 Upon this, Sultan Malik-Shah dispatched the Seljuk army under the command of Emir Porsuk to restore order in Anatolia.
 Emir Porsuk engaged in a struggle with Mansur, and as a result, Mansur was killed by Porsuk.
 Suleiman-Shah, as a Seljuk vassal, became the sole sultan of the Sultanate of Rum.